Sunayana225/mynotes-genai/readme.md

 ![alt t## Decoders

-Models take a sequence of words and output the next word.
+Models take a sequence of words and output the next ## Temperature

+When ## Beam Search

+Beam search generates multiple candidate sequences in parallel, keeping only the top "beam width" sequences at each step.
+It then selects the most likely final sequence from them.

+## Hallucinationing, temperature is a hyperparameter that controls the "randomness" of word selection.

+- **Lower temperature** → distribution is sharper around the most likely words (more deterministic)
+- **Higher temperature** → distribution is more spread out, making the model less predictable

+With sampling enabled, increasing temperature makes the model deviate from greedy decoding.

+Temperature does not change the relative ranking of words, only how sharply probabilities are applied.

-**Examples:** GPT-4, Llama, Bloom, Cohere
+## Beam Searchples:** GPT-4, Llama, Bloom, Cohere

 What these models do is they take a sequence of tokens and emit the next token in the sequence based on the probability of the vocabulary which they compute.
 A decoder produces only a single token at a time.